epfl-systemf/grattlesnake-lang/README.md

 ## Repository structure

-This repositories contains folders that correspond to the three main modules of the Grattlesnake language:
+This repository contains folders that correspond to the three main modules of the Grattlesnake language:
 - [The compiler](./rattlesnake-compiler): compiles Grattlesnake programs to Java bytecode.
 - [The runtime](./rattlesnake-runtime): classes that get injected in Grattlesnake program.
 Responsible for devices, environments, and runtime checks.
 - [The agent](./rattlesnake-agent): a Java agent that collaborates with the runtime classes to perform runtime checks on object mutations.